 Usually, these are located at the end of your main sewer pipe or sewer lines, or in your basement near your furthest exit point.
 Installation and maintenance of the system are the homeowner’s responsibilities.

 The average installation cost to Install Sewer Backwater Preventer is $250-$400.
 The average device costs $30-$70.
 Labor can charge $120-$350+.
 The cost will depend on the complexity of the layout of the house.
 The permission cost is not more than $50.

 How Much Does it Cost to Install Sprinkler Backflow Preventer?

-But if you want the full Sprinkler systems that will cost $2,400 to $2,600 on average in recent years.
+But if you want the full Sprinkler systems that will cost $2400-$2600 on average for the recent years.